 - Monica Perdoni, Positive News online

-Giles Hutchins is a management consultant with over 15 years of business and IT transformation experience, formerly with KPMG and Atos International.
+Giles Hutchins is a management consultant with over 15 years of business and IT transformation experience, formerly with KPMG and now with Atos International.
 His passion is exploring ways of applying nature’s inspiration to sustainable business transformation.
-Drawing on a range of theories and practices (such as biomimicry, cradle-to-cradle and industrial ecology), he applies them to the challenges businesses face today, providing practical insight and guidance to help organisations redesign for resilience in these volatile times.
+Drawing on a range of theories and practices (such as biomimicry, cradle-to-cradle and industrial ecology), he applys them to the challenges businesses face today, providing practical insight and guidance to help organisations redesign for resilience in these volatile times.

 He engages with a number of leading non-profit organisations, such as the Royal Botanic Gardens Kew, Earthwatch, Schumacher College and The World Wildlife Fund, and regularly guest-lectures at leading universities and presents at conferences on sustainable business.